 This group uses the simplest system possible.
 They have one default project (automatically named DEFAULT) to which everyone in the group belongs.
+(CONFIG_USERS automatically creates the DEFAULT project when it initializes the SAD.)
 No ACL groups are defined.
 The command environment limits are set to 10 command levels, 10 invocations of programs per level, 100 dynamic segments, and 100 static segments to allow plenty of freedom.